 - I highly recommend using fresh corn if you can as it brings the most flavor!
 However, frozen also works if that's easier for you.
 Just thaw it just before using!

-- Want a spicy kick?
-Add extra jalapeΓ±os or mix in your favorite hot peppers for more heat.
+- Spicy corn relish: Add extra jalapeΓ±os or your favorite hot peppers for more heat.

-- Prefer a sweeter flavor?
-Use a little more maple syrup to boost the natural sweetness and balance the tangy vinegar.
+- Sweet corn relish: Use a little more maple syrup to boost sweetness and balance the tangy flavor.

 Frequently Asked Questions

-You technically can, but it may be slightly softer and less flavorful than fresh or frozen will be.
-Be sure to drain it well and rinse before using!
+Yes, but the texture will be softer and slightly less fresh than using fresh or frozen corn.
+Be sure to drain and rinse it well before using.

 π Recipe